-Sumant S. Patankar, Ph.D., has joined the faculty of the University of Florida Department of Chemical Engineering as a Lecturer starting January 2021.
+Sumant S. Patankar, Ph.D., has joined the faculty of the University of Florida Department of Chemical Engineering as an Instructional Assistant Professor starting January 2021.

 Dr. Patankar’s research focused on studying the properties of supercritical fluids under nanopore confinement – a system relevant to geological systems such as shale gas.
 His teaching interests include semi-conductor processing, and design and analysis of experiments.